-I am board certified in Clinical Child and Adolescent Psychology, and my clinical experiences with children include pre-doctoral and post-doctoral fellowships at Children’s Hospital Los Angeles and numerous other practicum sites.
+I am board certified in Clinical Child and Adolescent Psychology.
+My clinical experiences with children include pre-doctoral and post-doctoral fellowships at USC and Children’s Hospital Los Angeles (CHLA) and numerous other practicum sites.
 Before becoming a psychologist, I worked as a tutor, mentor, camp counselor, teacher, nanny, and tennis coach for more than 20 years.

 I initially meet with parents/caregivers for a thorough intake assessment, where we review your child’s developmental, medical, and developmental history.
-I will also obtain a release of information (ROI) forms to speak with any teachers, pediatricians, medical providers, etc. that may be important in understanding your child as a whole.
+I will also obtain a release of information (ROI) forms to speak with any teachers, pediatricians, medical providers, etc. that can provide multiple perspectives of your child.
 From there, I have you introduce me to your child, and we interact together as a team.

 My specialties with children include anxiety, depression, perfectionism, acting-out behaviors, and gender identity concerns (see LGBTQ+ section).
-I am a gender-affirming provider that will use the name and pronouns your child requests.
+I am a gender-affirming provider and will use the name and pronouns your child requests.